zchee/golang-wiki/SQLInterface.md

 // process rows
 ```

-Exec, Query and QueryRow can be called on statements.
+ExecContext, QueryContext and QueryRowContext can be called on statements.
 After use, a
 statement should be closed with Close.

 # Transactions